wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 *  Which **events** the alert triggers, and which alert targets get notifications.
 Classic and multi-threshold alerts are exactly the same.
 *  When **notifications** are sent to which target.
 Classic and multi-threshold alerts differ, as discussed next.

-### When Do Classic Alerts Notify Alert Targets?

-Classic alerts notify all targets at the same time when the alert changes state:
-1. Wavefront monitors the alert condition.
-When the condition is met for the specified amount of time, the alert fires.
-2. When the alert fires, Wavefront sends alert notifications to the alert target(s) specified for the alert, using the severity that's prespecified for the alert.
-3. When the alert resolves or is snoozed, Wavefront sends additional notification to the alert target(s).

 ### When Do Multi-Threshold Alerts Notify Alert Targets?